8-hour Slow Cooked Lamb Shoulder

-Everyone's favourite slow-cooked bone-in lamb shoulder made famous by Cumulus Inc. Slow-cooked for 8 hours by us, ready to heat in the oven and top with a squeeze of lemon juice.
+Everyone's favourite slow-cooked bone-in lamb shoulder.
+Slow-cooked for 8 hours by us, ready to heat in the oven and top with a squeeze of lemon juice.

 What to serve with slow cooked lamb shoulder?

-At Meatsmith, we are proud to bring to you the famous Cumulus Inc slow cooked lamb shoulder.
-Made famous by our colleagues at Flinders Lane restaurant, Cumulus Inc, this is a marinated bone-in lamb shoulder slow cooked for 8 hours.
+At Meatsmith, we are proud to bring to you our famous slow cooked lamb shoulder.
+This is a marinated bone-in lamb shoulder slow cooked for 8 hours.
 Meatsmith does the slow cooking for you, making sure it is ready for your next dinner party.
-The Cumulus Inc lamb shoulder is delicious served with our lamb sauce and a squeeze of lemon.
+The slow cooked lamb shoulder is delicious served with our lamb sauce and a squeeze of lemon.

 - Mashed or roasted potatoes